Aftermath of November fireworks season...

 The neighbouring land includes a riding school for children with special needs, an animal sanctuary, a livery yard, a stud farm, and numerous private premises with horses.
 Through Nicola, these groups expressed concern over their animals’ well-being and their inability to make alternative arrangements with such limited time before the event.
 They cautioned of the possible harm posed to pedestrians and other members of the community if, for example, a distressed horse runs through a fence and into a road during the fireworks display.
 After weeks of contention, an online petition and protest from the community, the organisers decided to cancel the fireworks display.

-Sabina Roberts, spokeswoman for the Countryside Alliance, said: “This incident is neither isolated nor unavoidable; haphazard firework displays in rural areas recurringly disregard the welfare of animals and cause misery.
+Sabina Roberts, a spokeswoman for the Countryside Alliance, said: “This incident is neither isolated nor unavoidable; haphazard firework displays in rural areas recurringly disregard the welfare of animals and cause misery.
 Sensible and simple measures, such as consulting local communities well in advance of proposed displays and using low-noise fireworks, would make a tangible difference for animals.
 Ultimately, this is about using common sense”.

 The past year alone saw numerous cases of horses being killed and injured due to firework displays.